 “Their safety is first and foremost and they need to get to a safe place as quickly as possible,” he says.

-The incident last year in St. Clair Shores is one of many cases where fighting back has proven effective.
+The St. Clair Shores case is one of many where self-defense and fighting back has proven effective.

 The National Center for Missing and Exploited Children recommends parents encourage their kids to “kick, scream and make a scene if anyone tries to take them.”